OpenGenealogy/yreport/README.md

 The initial simple test is to match the deletes and inserts between these, to see which markers are present in the 23andme data.

-The results a printed, in subclade order, showing on each line the subclade, Y-position, value, and SNP aliases.
+The results are printed, in subclade order, showing on each line the subclade, Y-position, value, and SNP aliases.

 Example: